ClaraTurp/BiblioTECH/schedule2023.md

 <details>
   <summary>Description</summary>
-Speakers will discuss their career paths from library school to their current jobs.
-Panelists will offer advice based on what helped them land their current roles, they will also help you understand what are the key required skills for their current position, and what they would have done differently with their current knowledge.
+Description coming soon<!---Speakers will discuss their career paths from library school to their current jobs.
+Panelists will offer advice based on what helped them land their current roles, they will also help you understand what are the key required skills for their current position, and what they would have done differently with their current knowledge.-->
   </details>
 <details>
   <summary>Presenter Bios</summary>